 The concentration of the student loans in specific geographic areas may increase the risk of losses on the student loans.
 Economic conditions in the states where borrowers reside may affect the delinquency, loan loss and recovery experience with respect to the student loans.
-As of the statistical cut-off date, approximately 27.27%, 15.20% and 10.76% of the student loans by outstanding principal balance were to borrowers with current billing addresses in Texas, California and Pennsylvania, respectively.
+As of the statistical cut-off date, approximately 21.68%, 11.63% and 10.00% of the student loans by outstanding principal balance were to borrowers with current billing addresses in Texas, Pennsylvania and California, respectively.
 See "CHARACTERISTICS OF THE STUDENT LOANS-Distribution of the Student Loans by Geographic Location (As of the Statistical Cut-Off Date)" in this offering memorandum.
 Economic conditions in any state or region may decline over time and from time to time.
-Because of the concentrations of the borrowers in Texas, California and Pennsylvania, any adverse economic conditions adversely and disproportionately affecting those states may have a greater effect on the performance of the notes than if these concentrations did not exist.
+Because of the concentrations of the borrowers in Texas, Pennsylvania and California, any adverse economic conditions adversely and disproportionately affecting those states may have a greater effect on the performance of the notes than if these concentrations did not exist.

 The risk of geographic concentration may change over time as borrowers graduate from school and/or move to other states.
-As of the statistical cut-off date, approximately 2.76% of the student loans by outstanding principal balance are to borrowers that are attending school.
+As of the statistical cut-off date, approximately 3.02% of the student loans by outstanding principal balance are to borrowers that are attending school.
 See "CHARACTERISTICS OF THE STUDENT LOANS-Distribution of the Student Loans by Borrower Payment Status (As of the Statistical Cut-Off Date)" in this offering memorandum.

-A failure of the Department of Education to make reinsurance payments may adversely affect timely repayment on the notes The financial condition of a guarantee agency may be adversely affected if it submits a large number of reimbursement claims relating to FFELP loans to the Department of Education, which results in a reduction of the amount of reimbursement that the Department of Education is obligated to pay to the guarantee agency.
-The Department of Education may also require a guarantee agency to return its reserve funds to the Department of Education upon a finding that the reserves are unnecessary for the guarantee agency to pay its program expenses or to serve the best interests of the Federal
+A failure of the Department of Education to make reinsurance payments may adversely affect timely repayment on the notes

-Family Education Loan Program.
+Payment offsets by guarantee agencies or the Department of Education could prevent us from paying you the full amount of the principal and interest due on the notes The financial condition of a guarantee agency may be adversely affected if it submits a large number of reimbursement claims relating to FFELP loans to the Department of Education, which results in a reduction of the amount of reimbursement that the Department of Education is obligated to pay to the guarantee agency.
+The Department of Education may also require a guarantee agency to return its reserve funds to the Department of Education upon a finding that the reserves are unnecessary for the guarantee agency to pay its program expenses or to serve the best interests of the Federal Family Education Loan Program.
 The inability of any guarantee agency to meet its guarantee obligations could reduce the amount of principal and interest paid to the holders of notes or delay those payments past their due date.
 If the Department of Education has determined that a guarantee agency is unable to meet its guarantee obligations relating to FFELP loans, the loan holder may submit claims directly to the Department of Education and the Department of Education is required to pay the full guarantee claim amount due with respect thereto.
 See "DESCRIPTION OF THE GUARANTEE AGENCIES" in this offering memorandum.
 However, the Department of Education's obligation to pay guarantee claims directly in this fashion is contingent upon the Department of Education making the determination that a guarantee agency is unable to meet its guarantee obligations.
 The Department of Education may not ever make this determination with respect to a guarantee agency and, even if the Department of Education does make this determination, payment of the guarantee claims may not be made in a timely manner.